chrisgurney/obsidian-note-toolbar/README.md

 I'm investigating adding this in addition to URLs, but in the meantime you can get the URL from Obsidian itself (`Copy Obsidian URL`).

-## Styling of my toolbar looks weird...
+## The styling of my toolbar looks weird...

+See the notes in the [Styles](#styles) section around precedence.

+However, if you use other plugins or themes that modify how callouts behave or look, they _may_ have an effect on this plugin.

-As mentioned, toolbars are a special form of callout, designed to fit naturally with Obsidian's look and feel.
+As noted, toolbars are a special form of callout, designed to fit naturally with Obsidian's look and feel.
 The plugin inserts between the metadata and content portions of the editor view, assuming certain criteria are met.

-If you use other plugins or themes that modify how callouts behave or look, they _may_ have an effect on this plugin.

-Please log an issue if you think there’s a conflict that can be resolved in the plugin itself (e.g., missed a style that needs to be overridden).
+Please [log an issue](https://github.com/chrisgurney/obsidian-note-toolbar/issues) if you think there’s a conflict with a theme, for example, that can be resolved in the plugin itself (e.g., missed a style that needs to be overridden).
 Pull requests are also welcome.

 If you prefer to workaround any issues in the short term, styling is handled in [styles.css](https://github.com/chrisgurney/obsidian-note-toolbar/blob/master/styles.css) by `.callout[data-callout="note-toolbar"]`.